Endocannabinoid System Explained

 This question was answered in 1992 when the first endocannabinoid was found discovered.
 Anandamide, therefore, was the first naturally occurring endogenous cannabinoids.

-Anandamide is only one of two known endocannabinoids and attached to the same CB receptors as THC – perhaps this is why it was called Anandamide that was an old Sanskrit word for Bliss.
+Anandamide is only one of two known endocannabinoids and attach to the same CB receptors as THC.
+Perhaps this is why it was called Anandamide that was an old Sanskrit word for Bliss.